github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 - The fourth value **getInputStream** is the method name.
 - The fifth value **()** is the method input type signature.

-For most practical purposes the sixth value is not relevant.
+The sixth value is only relevant internally and can be omitted in most use cases.
 The remaining values are used to define the **access path**, the **kind**, and the **provenance** (origin) of the source.

 - The seventh value **ReturnValue** is the access path to the return of the method, which means that it is the return value that should be considered a source of tainted input.